 If you’re a fitness junkie like me, you’ll be thrilled to know Barry’s Bootcamp recently opened in Calgary.
 If you’re unfamiliar with the brand, think of it as a killer, Kardashian endorsed workout that has thousands, perhaps even millions of devotees around the world.

-There’s a lot of similarities between Barry’s and Orangetheory Fitness, so in this post, I’ll dive into Barry’s Bootcamp vs Orangetheory – both the workout and studio vibe, in addition to letting you know what to expect at Barry’s new Calgary studio.
+There’s a lot of similarities between Barry’s and Orangetheory Fitness.
+Because of that, I’ll dive into Barry’s Bootcamp vs Orangetheory – both the workout and studio vibe, in addition to letting you know what to expect at the new studio: Barry’s Bootcamp Calgary.

 Table of Contents